(Courtesy of Minard Coons)

 1895 - 1957

-If there was one actor who epitomized the bad guy of the B western, it has to be Charlie King.
-He was born February 21, 1895 in Whitesboro, Texas and his father was a physician.
+If there was one actor who epitomized the bad guy of the B western, it was Charlie King.
+He was born February 21, 1895 in Whitesboro, Grayson County, Texas and his father was a physician.

-King was in Tinseltown when he registered for the World War I draft in 1917.
-He identified himself as an Actor and was employed by the Universal Film Co., Universal City, California.
-Shortly thereafter, Charlie enlisted in the U. S. Navy for WWI duty.
-In the 1920s, he starred in some silent comedy shorts produced by the Stern Brothers and released by Universal.
-When sound arrived, he came into his own as a western villain.
-He appeared in productions from Universal, Columbia, Monogram and Republic as well as lower-budget stuff from companies such as Tiffany, Colony, KBS WorldWide, PRC and more.
+When he registered for the World War I draft in 1917, King was in Hollywood and employed as an actor by the Universal Film Co., Universal City, California.
+He enlisted in the U. S. Navy in August, 1918 and was discharged in early 1919.
+In the mid 1920s, he starred in some silent comedy shorts produced by the Stern Brothers and released by Universal.
+When sound arrived, he came into his own as a western and serial villain and appeared in productions from Universal, Columbia, Monogram and Republic as well as lower-budget stuff churned out by Tiffany, Colony, KBS WorldWide, PRC and more.

-You can also spot him doing small bit parts in B melodramas, crime flicks, serials, et al, portraying a member of a gang, a thug, a driver ... or whatever role he could find.
+You can also spot him doing small bit parts in B melodramas, crime flicks, Three Stooges shorts, etc., and portraying a gang member, thug, driver ... or whatever role he could find.

-Above - 1926 tradepaper ad for the Stern Brothers two-reel comedies starring Charlie King.
+Above - 1926 tradepaper ad for the Stern Brothers "The Excuse Makers" two-reel comedies starring Charlie King.

 (Courtesy of Les Adams)